epidemiaya/LightAnonChain-/README.md

 ## Security

 This is testnet software. **Do not use for real funds.** The protocol has not been formally audited.
 The Bitcoin wallet derives private keys locally and never transmits them.
-Blockchain data is fetched from Blockstream Esplora over HTTPS.
 Your LAC seed phrase controls both your LAC and Bitcoin wallets — keep it safe.

-If you discover a vulnerability, please open an issue or contact us directly.
+If you discover a vulnerability, please open an issue or contact directly.

+## Support

+**Bitcoin donations:** `bc1qwrgfqgj3mvzupgy0rj37ky5kjwslmq53a2h9qw`

 ## License